-Data
+Data depends from the selected command.
+Refer to a specific message exclusive OR of the lower 7 bits of each message character represented in ASCII form starting from "\$" (excluded) until "" (excluded), refer to Tab.
+12. The resulting 7-bit binary number is translated in an hexadecimal number of two digits.
+Each digit is transformed in ASCII format and entered into the message.

-CKSUM is a two-hex characters defined in the NMEA specification [1].
-Checksum consists of a binary exclusive OR of the lower 7 bits of each message character represented in ASCII form starting from "\$" (excluded) until "" (excluded).
-The resulting 7-bit binary number is translated in an hexadecimal number of two digits.
-Each digit is transformed in ASCII format and entered into the message. <cr> <lf></lf></cr> each message must be terminated with a Carriage Return (CR) followed by a Line Feed (LF) (hex: 0D 0A).
+CKSUM defined in the NMEA specification [1].
+Checksum consists of a binary followed by a Line Feed (LF) (hex: 0D 0A).
 They cause the GPS receiver to process the input message.